 - GEO 502 Geography of Kentucky (3,0,3) Cultural, physical, economic, and population characteristics of Kentucky; Kentucky's regional and national importance. - GEO 507 The Local Community: A Geographic Analysis (3,0,3) A site-based examination of specific regional features, including cultural heritage infrastructure, tourist infrastructure, or a range of other urban and regional planning issues.
 May include a service learning component.
-PREREQ: three semester hours of Geography or consent of instructor. - GEO 520 Environmental Resources (3,0,3) Study of such environmental problem areas as energy use, population growth, deforestation, toxic wastes, landscape conservation, and sustainable uses, with a focus on classroom applications and management challenges; may include a service learning component.
+PREREQ: three semester hours of Geography or consent of instructor.

+- GEO 518 Introduction to Geographic Analysis (3,0,3) Introduction to the theories, principles, and applications of geographic information analysis; employment of a GIS software package and other computer software packages to manipulate geographic information analysis methods.
+PREREQ: GEO 418 - GEO 519 Advanced Remote Sensing (3,1,4) Introduction to digital remote sensing data processing theories and techniques; employment of a digital remote sensing data processing software package to manipulate digital remote sensing data processing techniques.
+PREREQ: GEO 419 - GEO 520 Environmental Resources (3,0,3) Study of such environmental problem areas as energy use, population growth, deforestation, toxic wastes, landscape conservation, and sustainable uses, with a focus on classroom applications and management challenges; may include a service learning component.
 PREREQ: three semester hours of Geography. - GEO 540 Cultural Geography of Asia (3,0,3) Selective consideration from among broad range of themes in the cultural geography of Asia, such as environmental sustainability, political processes, urbanization, religion, nationalism, recreation, and domestic habitation.
 May be repeated once for credit when topics vary.
-PREREQ: GEO 410 or consent of instructor. - GEO 594 Topics: Geography (3,0,1-3) Study of selected topics.
+PREREQ: GEO 410 or consent of instructor. - GEO 592 Directed Research in Geography (0,0,1-3) Individual research in an area of geography under supervision of faculty member.
+May be repeated once for credit.
+PREREQ: consent of instructor. - GEO 594 Topics: Geography (3,0,1-3) Study of selected topics.
 Subfields will be chosen in keeping with interest of the instructor and will be listed in Schedule of Classes.
 May be repeated for credit when topics vary.
 PREREQ: three semester hours of geography or consent of instructor.